 #3: Refugees are often perceived as negatively affecting tourism.

 Many in the tourism industry in Greece are concerned that the refugee crisis will dissuade visitors.
 Rhodes Island, a major destination for European tourists, recently relegated refugees to a deserted area with inhumane conditions, far from vacationers.

 Here's how Project Layali, a bold social enterprise initiative, is striving to improve the plight of refugees in Greece.

 Project Layali is an ambitious venture to address employment and integration challenges facing refugees in Greece.
-With the support of an InterExchange Foundation Christianson Grant, I'm spending one year in Athens working with the locally run NGO Za'atar to launch the social enterprise.
+With the support of an InterExchange Foundation Christianson Fellowship, I'm spending one year in Athens working with the locally run NGO Za'atar to launch the social enterprise.

 Za'atar currently runs the refugee shelter and community center Orange House, where I spent six months volunteering in 2017.
 I'm excited to be back in Athens helping to improve conditions for refugees and foster cross-cultural understanding.

 Layali will provide jobs and employment training to refugees who plan to remain in Athens, permanently.
 Through operating a café, boutique hotel, and cultural event space, the project aims to create an integrated workforce, increase opportunities for refugees to work in the tourism industry, and help create connections and cross-cultural understanding between locals and refugees.